-With the Maestro Rechargeable System recently being listed on the ARTG, we expect to increase our production volume slowly as we bring the Maestro Rechargeable System to the Australian market through a controlled commercial launch in 2012.
+We commenced commercialization of the Maestro Rechargeable System in Australia and the Middle East in the first half of 2012.
+We expect to increase our production volume slowly as we continue to bring the Maestro Rechargeable System to the Australian and Middle East markets through a controlled commercial launch in 2013.
 In the event that the Maestro Rechargeable System receives FDA approval or approval from additional select international markets, we expect to increase our production volume by a significant amount.
 Given that we rely primarily on third-party manufacturers and suppliers for the production of our products, our ability to increase production will depend upon the experience, certification levels and large scale production capabilities of our suppliers and manufacturers.
 Qualified suppliers and contract manufacturers have been and will continue to be selected to supply products on a commercial scale according to our proprietary specifications.
 We also intend to increase our inventory levels to support commercial forecasts as we expand our implanting centers.
 Our FDA approval process requires us to name and obtain approval for the suppliers of key components of our Maestro Rechargeable System.